huilinghe19/sardana_practise/README.md

 http://192.168.1.90

 # Problem after replacing huiling@dide17 as oil@dide17 on 21.07.2020.
+Green oil is old huiling account.
+White oil is new oil account.

-check the Installation after the Buster version update and switch user from huiling@dide17 to oil@dide17
+After the Buster version update and switch user from huiling@dide17 to oil@dide17.
+Something is the same, something not.

+Actually I am always using the old huiling(green oil) account.
+Sardana works just in this account.

 1, check Python version: Python 3 is installed.